 The cumulative impacts of the Program Expansion alternative could be substantial.
 Again, much depends on the outcome of the design competition.
-Major new cultural facilities, in conjunction with the Gateway Arch, could stimulate visitor use to include both increased local and regional trips to the Memorial.
-Together with future changes to the regional transportation network, including planned and proposed Metro rail expansion, a new I- 70 bridge crossing the Mississippi River north of the Memorial, and the introduction of high speed rail, linking St. Louis to Chicago and Kansas City, as outlined by the Midwest Regional Rail Initiative, the changes to the Memorial could result in moderate to major beneficial impacts from investments in transportation infrastructure.
+Major new programming and expanded facilities, in conjunction with the Gateway Arch, could stimulate visitor use to include both increased local and regional trips to the Memorial.
+Together with future changes to the regional transportation network, including planned and proposed Metro rail expansion, a new I- 70 bridge crossing the Mississippi River north of the Memorial, and the introduction of high speed rail, linking St. Louis to Chicago and Kansas City, as outlined by the Midwest Regional Rail Initiative, the changes to the Memorial could result in moderate to major longterm beneficial cumulative impacts from investments in transportation infrastructure.